fidalgok/tilt-challenge-tracking/notes.md

 - Couldn't get the users profile to load in the project root for some reason.
 Even though I included the one to many relationship in the query and even added the code from one of the points above, my application still didn't recognize that the user object had a profile on it.
 Maybe it's due to how optional user handles the use matches? :shrug:

+## TODO:

+- It would be nice to have a show more option for longer challenge descriptions.
+- Fix visual inconsistencies and update UI to look a bit more polished.
+- User profiles with gym information and profile pics
+- Complete/Incomplete Challenge page design
+- multiple activities per challenge
+- refactor the db schema?
+Easier challenge creation, maybe a leaderboard table?

     [1]: <https://github.com/prisma/prisma/discussions/10928#:~:text=Prisma%20Version&text=Since%20Prisma%20queries%20do%20not,%2Din%20utility%20types%2C%20though.>
     [2]: <https://dev.to/zachgoll/a-complete-guide-to-javascript-dates-and-why-your-date-is-off-by-1-day-fi1>